This post may contain affiliate links. Please see my disclosure policy for details.

 People may tell you that these a ‘government approved’, that’s not true.
 But, they are more reliable than the markets.

-Any gold jewellers worth their salt will have their gold displayed in cabinets or keep it in a safe, offer you a certificate of authenticity and show you their traders licence.
-Some of them maybe artisans themselves and can show you their handiwork.
+Any gold jewellers worth their salt will have their gold displayed in cabinets or keep it in a safe, offer you a certificate of authenticity, and show you their traders license.
+Some of them may be artisans themselves and can show you their handiwork.

 It can be hard to ask advice from a hotel or tour guide as you never know if they gain commissions.
 But, I would check Tripadvisor reviews to gage other experiences and look out for scams.

 5. Always make sure you can see the weight of the gold piece on the scales in front of you